valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-heroku.md

 ![Configure Heroku]({{ site.baseurl }}/images/continuous-deployment/configure_heroku.png)

 #### Application URL
-Insert the name of the Heroku application you want the pipeline to deploy to.
+Insert the name of the Heroku application or pipeline you want the pipeline to deploy to.

 #### Heroku API Key
 In order for you to deploy your app using Codeship, you need to provide the Heroku API key from your Heroku account.
 You can access your Heroku API key [here](https://dashboard.heroku.com/account).